diggsweden/r2ps-base/docs/DEVELOPMENT.md

    - Click the built-in Google Style Check

 Note: There might be slight implementation details in how Intellij, VS Code and the maven formatter plugin handles rules.
-Noteably, builder patterns are not handled, so if these are formatted in IDE directly, at least maven formatter plugin won't touch them.
+Notably, builder patterns are not handled, so if these are formatted in IDE directly, at least maven formatter plugin won't touch them.

 ### Consuming SNAPSHOTS from Maven Central